MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 <key>UpdateDeadline.StartAutomaticUpdates</key>
 <integer>0</integer>
 ```

+If you just delete the management configuration profile, the deadline isn't actually turned off.
+That's because the deadline settings still exist in the user configuration profile, because the settings were originally written to the user configuration profile from the management configuration profile.

 If you configured a [deadline for a specific date and time](#configure-a-deadline-for-a-specific-date-and-time), once that date and time has passed, MAU deletes those values from the relevant config profiles.